romibuzi/aggregate-metrics/README.md

 spark-submit --master "local[2]" target/aggregate-metrics-1.0.jar metrics.json processed.parquet
 ```

-1st argument is the input path of JSON metrics and 2nd argument is the path of the generated Parquet that will contains aggregate metrics.
+1st argument is the input path of JSON metrics and 2nd argument is the path of the generated Parquet that will contain aggregate metrics.

 The other way is to launch directly `App.main()` from the IDE with these arguments.
-(On IntelliJ enable option `Add dependencies with 'provided' scope to the classpath`)
+(On IntelliJ enable option `Add dependencies with 'provided' scope to the classpath`).

 ## Tests